gem/oq-engine/doc/faq.md

 ***

+### 32bit supported

+The OpenQuake Engine **requires a 64bit operating system**; 32bit systems are not officially supported and untested.
+Staring with version 2.3.0 of the Engine binary installers and packages aren't provided for 32bit operating systems anymore.

+***

 ### Celery support

 Starting with OpenQuake Engine 2.0 Celery isn't needed (and not recommended) on a single machine setup; the OpenQuake Engine is able to use all the available CPU cores even without Celery.